yimuchen/yimuchen.github.io/_posts/2016-06-08-InheritanceError.md

 But in the case of methods related to the `vtable` generation, the error messages for missing methods is all compacted into a `missing vtable` and send to look for bugs in the constructor.
 Not only are you not-told where you bug might be, but it actively tells you to look for somewhere where the bug isn't.

 I know that the error messages have been greatly improved in g++6.1.
-But working in a collaboration, I don't have the luxuary to choose which compiler version I get to use.
+But working in a collaboration, I don't have the luxury to choose which compiler version I get to use.
 This is a memo to help me remember what this error message means and how to avoid it in the future.